weierophinney/grumpy-phpunit/phpunit-for-grumpy-developers.markdown

 functionality.
 What it does is turn the name of your test methods into easily-read strings.

-It could turn testBankBalanceCannotGoIntoOverdraftUnlessAllowed into "Bank balance cannot go into overdraft unless allowed".
+It will turn the test method name "testBankBalanceCannotGoIntoOverdraftUnlessAllowed" into "Bank balance cannot go into overdraft unless allowed".
 But be careful: if you have tests that have the same name but you append an integer to the end, TestDox does not know that the two are different.